 "All these houses are empty.
 We are the only ones left here, because of the incident.”

-On the 10th January 2016, seven-year-old Betty* was discovered by her mother Vivienne.
-Betty was unconscious, on the ground and covered in the blood.
+On the 10th January 2016, seven-year-old Betty* from Gulu, Uganda was discovered by her mother Vivienne.
+Betty was unconscious, on the ground and covered in blood.

 Betty had been playing at a neighbour's house with three friends, when her 26-year-old cousin called her over to him.
 He invited her into his house, saying he wanted to give her something.

 When it started getting dark, Vivienne began calling Betty.
 She didn't answer.
 Vivienne decided to walk over and collect Betty.
-It was then that she found her "already dumped outside," Vivienne says.
+It was then that she found her "already dumped outside," Vivienne said.

 "She was just lying next to that house, unconscious, and her body was full of blood.
 I carried her, and ran to the police with her."